 |Association / Organisation||Rowing Australia|

-Rowing is a great community sport, driven by committed club administrators and coaches and providing safe, fun and rewarding experiences for all of its participants.
+Rowing is a great community sport, driven by committed club administrators and coaches, and provides safe, fun and rewarding experiences for all participants.
 Rowing is a sport for life, accessible to people of all ages, genders, fitness and skill levels.
-It is currently enjoyed by over 60,000 participants and 25,000 active members ranging from young rowers at school, through to social rowers, university rowers, and those enjoying masters’ rowing.